Customer Experience Transformation – the New Imperative

 The second discipline is product leadership.
 This involves building products that sell for their innovative features and ease of use.
 Not just that, such a company has to keep producing a steady stream of innovative products.
 Some of them could be continuous improvement over what they have already created, while others could be products that solve new problems.
 Processes are geared towards minimizing the time-to-market an idea.
 Apple is a classic example.
 The company continues to create generation after generation of iPhones, each better than the previous.
 They also keep producing new product lines; iPad, Apple TV, Homepod.

 The third discipline is exceling in customer intimacy.
 This requires micro-segmentation and customizing the offering.
 A bespoke quality of service has to be provided.
-IBM and Nordstorm used to be great examples once upon a time, but somewhere down the road, they lost focus.
 Home Depot is one of the few companies that comes to mind, that continues to excel in this discipline.
 This is the toughest discipline to excel in and that is why we do not see too many examples of leadership in this space.
 Meanwhile, it’s not hard to understand why.
 Delivering on customer intimacy, as a differentiating factor, had a huge dependency on people in the past.
 Delivering consistency in people dependent interactions (bank branches/ retail stores / field sales force / contact centers) was a challenge.
 Data analytics and data sciences were not strong enough to analyze and predict buyer behavior.
 Applications developed using “water-fall” methodology, took too long for enhancements.
 Even as commerce started going online, scalability of processing power and storage would often become bottlenecks to provide consistency of experience.
 Testing of systems was largely manual and limited in its ability to provide quality assurance speedily.
 All this combined together was too much of a challenge to deal with.
 Companies found it easier to focus on operational excellence and product leadership.

 The Coming Era of Customer Intimacy